Taste of Germany and Switzerland: Food Education and Production

 February 1, 2019

 What better place to experience the diversity of food education and production than Germany?
 Germany boasts the largest food market in Europe – with a reach of 82 million consumers.
 Program participants will learn about the variations in the European model of food science education through various tours and visits.
-Students will participate in a two day German baking course, tour multiple technical schools and universities, and connect with German students along the way.
-Through visits to chocolate manufacturers, distilleries, and breweries, students will gain a perspective on food and ingredient production in the region.
-You will also learn a bit about the agricultural history of the region, and how that influences food production.
-The program is based in Karlsruhe, Germany in southwestern Germany, but participants will enjoy day trips to Stuttgart, throughout the Black Forest, the nearby Alsace region of France, and northern Switzerland.
+Students will participate in a three-day German baking course, a two-day chocolate course, tour a university and ag college, and connect with students along the way.
+Through visits to chocolate and cheese manufacturers, distilleries, and breweries, students will gain a perspective on food and ingredient production in the region.
+Participants will also learn a bit about the agricultural history of the region, and how that influences food production.
+The participants will stay in Solingen, Karlsruhe and Freiburg, Germany, and then will move on to Landquart, Switzerland.
+Participants will have free days to explore the region on their own at each location (the Black Forest, the nearby Alsace region of France, and northern Switzerland).

 *Fulfills the Global Perspectives liberal education requirement